-Are you crazy?
-Yes, absolutely.
-In fact, I joined the Seven Continents Club – organized by Marathon Tours and Travel, a Boston-based travel agency specializing in helping clients run races around the world.
+Because I am certifiably crazy, that’s why!
+I joined the Seven Continents Club – organized by Marathon Tours and Travel, a Boston-based travel agency specializing in helping clients run races around the world.

 1. North America: The Marine Corps Marathon

 In October 2006, I completed my first full marathon, the Marine Corps Marathon, in Washington DC.
-Organized by the US Marines Corps, this is definitely the most organized race I’ve ever participated in.
+Organized by the US Marines Corps, this is, unsurprisingly, the most organized race I’ve ever participated in.

-I have also competed in the Georgia Marathons in Atlanta, where we live.
+I’ve also competed in the Georgia Marathons in Atlanta, where we live.
 I am officially a “streaker” in this race, meaning I have participated in either the full or half Georgia Marathon since its inauguration in 2007.

 2. Australia: Blackmores Sydney Marathon

 In 2007, my good friend Ryan and I decided to visit New Zealand and Australia.
-We arranged our visit to coincide with my second continent marathon: the Blackmores Sydney Marathon.
+We arranged our visit to coincide with the second marathon on my 7 continent journey – Blackmores Sydney Marathon.

 3. Asia: Standard Chartered Hong Kong Marathon

 I thought of running the Great Wall of China Marathon (lots of stairs!) or Penang Marathon (which starts at 11 at night to avoid the heat), but decided against both for the time being.

 4. Europe: Sparkasse 3-Länder-Marathon Bodensee

-After doing some research, I was attracted to this particular marathon that spans three European countries: Germany, Austria and Switzerland!
+After doing some research, I was attracted to this particular marathon that spans three European countries: Germany, Austria, and Switzerland!
 And there was a bonus.

 While I chose this one, there are many other great European Marathons to consider: the Berlin Marathon, the Paris Marathon, the London Marathon, to name just a few.

 5. Africa: Sanlam Cape Town Marathon

-In 2015, I found a great airline deal to South Africa, so I signed up and completed the Sanlam Cape Town Marathon.
+In 2015, I found a great airline deal to South Africa, so I signed up for and completed the Sanlam Cape Town Marathon.